druzzzsk/classifier_scripts-/README.md

-├── classifier_models/       # Model architectures, training, and evaluation code
-├── data/                    # Training and validation datasets ├── utils/                   # Feature extraction functions for DNA sequences ├── classifier_script.py     # Script for classifying generated DNA sequences using trained models ├── get_training_data.py     # Script to generate and prepare training data ├── requirements.txt         # List of required Python packages └── README.md                # Project documentation
+classifier_models/ — contains the code for training and evaluating classification models. data/ — includes the datasets used for training and validation. utils/ — provides utility functions for extracting descriptors (features) from DNA sequences. classifier_script.py — script for running classification on generated DNA sequences using trained models. get_training_data.py — script to prepare or generate the data needed for model training. requirements.txt — list of required Python libraries to run the project.